bngfavored/Sipmath-api/README.md

-# PySIPmath-app
+# SIPmath-API
-A web app for the PySIPmath library
+A Rest API for the PySIPmath library